 For more information on how Equality California is continuing our work during the COVID-19 crisis, click here.

-For decades, Big Tobacco has preyed on the LGBTQ community, targeting us through their marketing campaigns, getting us hooked on their products and then profiting off our deaths.
+For decades, Big Tobacco has preyed on the LGBTQ+ community, targeting us through their marketing campaigns, getting us hooked on their deadly products.
 The result?
-LGBTQ people are more than TWICE as likely to smoke as our non-LGBTQ peers, and nearly 30,000 LGBTQ people across the country die every year of tobacco-related causes.
+LGBTQ+ people are more than TWICE as likely to smoke as our non-LGBTQ+ peers, and nearly 30,000 LGBTQ+ people across the country die every year of tobacco-related causes.

-Equality California Institute will be offering 1-year community grants of $5,000 to qualified LGBTQ nonprofit organizations that agree to take on additional responsibilities of the OUT Against Big Tobacco Coalition.
-Click here to learn more and fill out the OUT Against Big Tobacco Coalition Sub-grantee Application.
+Equality California Institute is offering 1-year community grants of $5,000 to qualified LGBTQ+ non-profit organizations interested in learning more about Tobacco Control as an LGBTQ+ issue!
+Click here to learn more and fill out the OUT Against Big Tobacco Coalition Subgrantee Application.

 The Out Against Big Tobacco Los Angeles Coalition, supported by Equality California Institute, is an alliance of LGBTQ+ individuals and community organizations collectively working to address tobacco control and health inequity issues within Los Angeles County’s LGBTQ+ community.